-Breakthrough: Short Story exploring Loss, Injury & a Second Chance; A Challenge
+Breakthrough: Short Story Exploring Loss, Injury and a Second Chance; A Challenge

 Let Me Out!

-She squinted through the shutters as her mind tried to prize them apart.
+She squinted through the shutters as her mind tried to prise them apart.
 From the darkness, her eyes picked out blurred images beyond, points of light in a murky fog.